Do you have a God-given right to drive, or is driving a government-granted privilege that can be licensed?

 Thompson v Smith, 155 Va.
 367 (1930 Virginia Supreme Court case 155 Va.
 367) syllabus:

 The right of a citizen to travel upon the public highways and to transport his property thereon in the ordinary course of life and business is a common right which he has under his right to enjoy life and liberty, to acquire and possess property, and to pursue happiness and safety.
-It includes the right in so doing to use the ordinary and usual conveyances of the day.
-This right is not a mere privilege which a city may permit or prohibit at will.”
+It includes the right in so doing to use the ordinary and usual conveyances of the day; and under the existing modes of travel includes the right to drive a horse-drawn carriage or wagon thereon, or to operate an automobile thereon, for the usual and ordinary purposes of life and business.
+It is not a mere privilege, like the privilege of moving a house in the street, operating a business stand in the street, or transporting persons or property for hire along the street, which a city may permit or prohibit at will. …

 - The Virginia Supreme Court then went on to determine Thompson’s rights: